fronx/fronx.github.io/_posts/2013-12-24-physical-dimensions-and-types-1.md

 ## What's next?

 The next thing to do is use those type-level numbers to parameterize other types, such as `Length`.
 The technique we're going to use is called "phantom types".
-[Continue reading behing this link][3].
+[Continue reading behind this link][3].

 [1]: /2013-12-24--physical-dimensions-and-types-0/
 [2]: http://en.wikipedia.org/wiki/Peano_axioms